 The researchers elaborated that out of all the health conditions to affect older people, only dementia carries this type of financial pattern.
 Despite medical bill payments, there was no association between this financial pattern of bill delinquency in elderly individuals who had arthritis, hip fracture, glaucoma, or heart attacks.

 This stresses a need for older adults to find help in managing their finances as they get older, and to ensure that it’s important to look at the whole picture of elderly patients’ lives when looking for clues to diagnose dementia.
 It can also remind us to check in on our older family members and help with the financial management before more serious consequences arise from forgetting a few payments.
+If you notice any changes in an older person's finances, it may be worth bringing this up with them so they can discuss it with their doctor and seek out early screening interventions.

 Lauren Hersch Nicholas, et al. Financial Presentation of Alzheimer Disease and Related Dementias.
 JAMA Internal Medicine, 2020; DOI: 10.1001/jamainternmed.2020.6432